jairaparicio834-beep/Ecommerce-Project/README.md

 # Eccomerce Website

-Developed and deployes a user friendly eccomerce website where users can view and purchase items of their choice, and at their choosing price.
+Developed and deployes a user friendly eccomerce website where users can view and purchase items of their choice, and at their price of choice.

 # Install Package